Adit31/Captionomaly-Deep-Learning-Toolbox-for-Anomaly-Captioning/Anomaly Detection/README.md

 3. Anomaly Detection: https://github.com/WaqasSultani/AnomalyDetectionCVPR2018

 Use 'Save_Anomaly_Clips.py' for getting the clipped videos around the anomalous segments that can also be used for the subsequent captioning model.

+Replace 'Test_Anomaly_Detector_public.py' in the folder with the corresponding file given here.